-- H3 Work engagement directly affects ERB. - H4 SL indirectly affect ERB through work engagement. - 2.7 The direct and indirect influence of SL and work engagement on teacher performance
+- H3 Work engagement directly affects ERB. - H4 SL indirectly affect ERB through work engagement.

-Organisational performance is strongly influenced by the performance of members and the role of organisational leaders.
-SL practice in various empirical studies has been shown to have direct and indirect positive impacts on the performance of organisational members.
+2.7 The direct and indirect influence of SL and work engagement on teacher performance shown to have direct and indirect positive impacts on the performance of organisational members.
 SL is a leadership concept that emphasises 'being oriented to others'.
 It prioritises the needs and interests of individual subordinates and is oriented towards caring for others, including society at large (Eva et al., 2019).
 Tomigolung (2015) found that SL had a significant and positive impact on EP.
 Saleem et al. (2020) revealed that SL directly and significantly becomes a predictor of subordinates' task performance, and affective trust as a full mediator between SL and task performance.
 Zheng et al. (2020) specifically found indirect effects of SL on service performance through work engagement.